4c. Evaluate predictions of emergency demand

 Visualise the performance of emergency demand prediction models for patients in the ED

-See a previous notebook for more on these approaches.
+See notebook 3b for more on these approaches.

 from patientflow.evaluate import calc_mae_mpe